Sandinista ideology: Tendencies

+The Guerra Popular Prolongada (Prolonged Peoples’ War) was based in Maoist ideology and stressed a guerrilla approach, gaining this tendency a foothold in the countryside.
+Meanwhile, the Tendencia Proletaria (Proletariat Tendency) resonated with urban audiences as a more class conscious group that emphasized the proletariat over the peasantry.
+The Terceristas (Third Way), led by Daniel and Humberto Ortega, gained preponderance over their more doctrinaire rivals during the revolutionary years.

-Sandinismo had several doctrinal strands during the years of insurgency and throughout the revolutionary period.
-However, the Sandinismo of the Terceristas, led by Daniel and Humberto Ortega, gained preponderance over its more doctrinaire rivals during the revolutionary years.
-The Tercerista's identified capitalism as 'the main obstacle to social progress'.
-They believed in a gradual transformation of society toward Socialism.
-The Terceristas believed Nicaragua would have to go through a transitional popular-democratic revolutionary phase that would not be explicitly Marxist-Leninist until it reached a socialist society.
+The Terceristas identified capitalism as 'the main obstacle to social progress,' but championed a gradual transformation of society towards Socialism.
+They believed Nicaragua would have to go through a transitional popular-democratic revolutionary phase that would not be explicitly Marxist-Leninist until it reached a socialist society.
 The Sandinismo of the Terceristas called for 'Marxist ideological clarity' only among its top ranks and not among the masses in fear of Nicaraguans' reaction to such policies.
-What differentiates Tercerista ideology from other Sandinismo strains is their willingness to have tactical alliances with bourgeois sectors of society.
-Their appeals for tactical and temporary broad alliances were victorious within the party's National Directorate, however, not without controversy over the preservation of pure Marxist analysis.
+What differentiated Tercerista ideology from other Sandinismo strains is the willingness to have tactical alliances with bourgeois sectors of society.
+These included alliances with non-revolutionary and non-socialist organizations and individuals.
+The Terceristas’ relationship with Los Doce was indicative of the nature of many of these alliances and gained vital national and international support for the FSLN.
+Ultimately, these ideologies allowed them to capture young Sandinistas from traditional families that were isolated from the GPP, urban elites left out of the TP’s platform, and moderate parties that opposed the Somoza dictatorship.